A Step-by-Step Guide to Fitting MDF Skirting Boards

 Use a mitre saw or coping saw to make precise 45-degree angle cuts at the corners where the skirting boards meet.

-3. Prepare the Walls and Skirting Boards:
+Step 2: Prepare the Walls and Skirting Boards

 Ensure the walls and skirting boards are clean and free from any debris.
 If the walls are uneven, use filler to smooth out any imperfections.
 Sand the skirting board edges lightly to remove any rough edges.

 Apply adhesive to the back of the skirting boards in a zigzag pattern.
 Alternatively, you can apply adhesive directly to the wall.
-Be sure to use an adhesive that is suitable for MDF and provides a strong bond, speak to our team or email us at [email protected] to obtain a quote for our Pink Grip adhesive.
+Be sure to use an adhesive that is suitable for MDF and provides a strong bond.
+Speak to our team or email us at [email protected] to obtain a quote for our Pink Grip adhesive.

 Carefully position the skirting boards along the walls, ensuring they are level using a spirit level.
 Press firmly to ensure a good bond with the wall.
 If necessary, use nails or screws to secure the skirting boards in place, making sure to countersink them slightly.